kalin-angelov/Game-Over/README.md

 1. Clone this repository on your local machine.
 2. Open a terminal and navigate to the client directory with the command `cd client`.
-3. Run the command `npm install` to install the necessary dependencies.
+3. Run the command `npm install` or `npm i` to install the necessary dependencies.

 ### Running the Application